pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

-# App Context API for Go SDK (Objects v2)
+# App Context API for Go SDK

-App Context provides serverless storage for user (UUID) and channel metadata, plus their membership associations.
-Updates (set, update, remove) trigger real-time events; re-setting identical data doesn't trigger events.

-Refer to the migration guide if upgrading from Objects v1.
+App Context (Objects v2) stores metadata for users (UUIDs), channels, and their relationships (memberships/members).
+PubNub emits events when object data is set, updated, or removed.
+Setting identical data doesn’t trigger an event.

 ## User

 ### Get metadata for all users

-Returns a paginated list of UUID Metadata objects; can include custom data.
+Returns a paginated list of UUID metadata.

 #### Method(s)